2020 Quaker State 400

-The 2020 Quaker State 400 presented by Walmart was a NASCAR Cup Series race held on July 12, 2020 at Kentucky Speedway in Sparta, Kentucky.
-Contested over 267 laps on the 1.5 mi speedway, it was the 17th race of the 2020 NASCAR Cup Series season.
+The 2020 Quaker State 400 presented by Walmart was a NASCAR Cup Series race held on July 12, 2020, at Kentucky Speedway in Sparta, Kentucky.
+Contested over 267 laps on the 1.5 mi speedway, it was the 17th race of the 2020 NASCAR Cup Series.
 Cole Custer became the 1st rookie in series history to claim his 1st career win at the track as well as the 33rd different driver to have won a race in all three NASCAR national touring series.

+This was the last NASCAR race at Kentucky Speedway, as the track lost its 2021 race date due to scheduling conflicts.

 Report

 Background

 The tenth running of the Quaker State 400 was held in Sparta, Kentucky at Kentucky Speedway on July 9, 2016.
 The track is a 1.5 mi tri-oval speedway owned by Speedway Motorsports, Inc. Kentucky Speedway, which has also hosted the ARCA Menards Series, NASCAR Gander RV & Outdoors Truck Series, NASCAR Xfinity Series, and the Indy Racing League, has a grandstand seating capacity of 107,000.